digimonkeys/Front-end-Developer-Interview-Questions/README.md

 This document started in 2009 as a collaboration of [@paul_irish](https://twitter.com/paul_irish) [@bentruyman](https://twitter.com/bentruyman) [@cowboy](https://twitter.com/cowboy) [@ajpiano](https://twitter.com/ajpiano)  [@SlexAxton](https://twitter.com/slexaxton) [@boazsender](https://twitter.com/boazsender) [@miketaylr](https://twitter.com/miketaylr) [@vladikoff](https://twitter.com/vladikoff) [@gf3](https://twitter.com/gf3) [@jon_neal](https://twitter.com/jon_neal) [@sambreed](https://twitter.com/sambreed) and [@iansym](https://twitter.com/iansym).

 It has since received contributions from over [100 developers](https://github.com/h5bp/Front-end-Developer-Interview-Questions/graphs/contributors).

+* When creating a directive, it can be used in several different ways in the view.
+Which ways for using a directive do you know?
+How do you define the way your directive will be used?
+When you create a directive, it can be used as an attribute, element or class name.
+To define which way to use, you need to set the restrict option in your directive declaration.
+The restrict option is typically set to:
+‘A’ – only matches attribute name
+‘E’ – only matches element name
+‘C’ – only matches class name
+'M' - only matches comment
+These restrictions can all be combined as needed:
+‘AEC’ – matches either attribute or element or class name